FBI says Zodiac case remains open after independent group says it has ID'd killer

 The Zodiac Killer claimed to have murdered at least 37 people and taunted authorities over several years with letters and complex ciphers that left Bay Area residents fearful.

-The Zodiac Killer case remains open, the FBI said Thursday, a day after the decades-old crime saga drew widespread media attention after an independent group named who it believes to be responsible for several murders in the San Franciso area.
+The FBI confirmed this Thursday, one day after the decades-old crime mystery drew widespread media attention when an independent group revealed the name of a man it believes is responsible for several murders in the San Francisco area.

-A group called The Case Breakers named Gary F. Poste as the elusive Zodiac, who is linked to five killings in the late 1960s, which was first reported by Fox News.
+A group called The Case Breakers named Gary F. Poste as the elusive Zodiac, who is linked to five killings in the late 1960s.
 The killer claimed to have murdered at least 37 people and taunted authorities over several years with letters and complex ciphers that left Bay Area residents fearful.

 BODY OF MISSING MICHIGAN WOMAN, 18, BELIEVED FOUND BURIED IN ‘FRESH DIRT’ OUTSIDE HOME: POLICE